FACT-Finder-Web-Components/oxid-eshop-module/README.md

 This module follows that guide in order to provide tracking of following events:

  ### Login
-This event is tracked automatically by the `ff-communication` element upon receiving `uid` attribute.
+This event is tracked automatically by SDK.

 ### Click on Product
 This event is tracked automatically by the `ff-record` element bindings. **Note:** for this to work a directive `data-redirect` has to be added

 ### Add Product to Cart
-We offer a `registerAddToCartListener` function which helps to register `click` events on form submit buttons. **Note:** Example usage can be found in `src/views/frontend/blocks/campaign/product.tpl`
+We offer a `registerAddToCartListener` function which helps to register `click` events on form submit buttons. **Note:** Example usage can be found in `views/twig/extensions/themes/default/page/details/inc/productmain.html.twig`

 ### Place an Order
 This event is tracked by the `ff-checkout-tracking` element which is implemented on order confirmation page